Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "...I guess we haven’t really documented the Brown Ones yet, huh?" she conceded.
 And seeing as Brown Ones were *the* apex predator of the plains, that was a big oversight.

 "Not enough, no. We need to detangle the reality from the myth, too.
-Though the Ten’Gewek aren’t really a people for tall tales…"
+Though the Ten’Gewek aren’t really a people for tall tales..."

 "No," Xiù agreed.
 "Think about that for a second."

-Julian paused, furrowed his brow and thought for a moment. "…Yeah.
-But…look.
+Julian paused, furrowed his brow and thought for a moment. "...Yeah.
+But... look.
 Babe.
 I know how to hunt dangerous prey.
 I have *zero* interest in, I dunno, jumping on its back or anything like that.
 I know my limits."
 His tone was maybe a bit sullen and wounded.
 "I’m not reckless or stupid, Xiù."

 Xiù made a disgusted noise at herself.
 She had concerns, and those concerns were valid.
 Fine.
 But she hadn’t needed to insult his competence in voicing them. "...I’m sorry." she sat forward and wrapped her arms around him.
 "I’m still gonna worry, though.
 And you can’t stop me."